andrewn6/andrewhummus/README.md

 Stack:

-- Rust - I've used Rust for systems programming, and also backend development using frameworks such as rocket.rs.
+- Rust - I've used Rust for systems programming.
+I'm am okay with Rust, but I am improving everyday.
-- React - I use react for developing client side web apps.
+- React - I use React for developing client side web apps.
-- TypeScript - Used typescript for developing microservices, or other various backend code.
+- TypeScript - I have Used TypeScript for developing microservices, or other various backend code.
-- Solidity - Learning Solidity to write smart contracts on the Ethereum blockchain. (*written simple smart contracts in this language*)
+- Solidity - I write some Solidity sometimes to write smart contracts on the Ethereum blockchain.
 - Python - First programming language I learnt, used it for a bunch of various projects.
+- Docker - Docker is awesome, I use it for containerizing applications.
+- Kubernetes - I've been picking up kubernetes recently, It's been a super cool tool.
+I've used to to deploy microservices.

 [![Andrew's GitHub stats](https://github-readme-stats.vercel.app/api?username=anddddrew)](https://github.com/anuraghazra/github-readme-stats)
 [![Discord Presence](https://lanyard.cnrad.dev/api/804052488235647017)](https://discord.com/users/804052488235647017)